The Heaven Official’s Blessing (Tiān Guān Cì Fú) donghua, abbreviated by fans as TGCF, will premiere on Bilibili on October 31st!

 Alright, so I’ve convinced you that this story is worth your time.
 Awesome!
 Now, how the heck do you experience this story?
 You have quite a few options.

-There is no official English translation of the book right now, which is fairly unfortunate.
+There is no official English translation of Heaven Official’s Blessing right now, which is fairly unfortunate.
 There are several fan translations floating around fandom, but as these are dubious legality we will not be linking to them here.
 That said, once you poke around in the fandom a bit, they aren’t hard to find.

 In addition to the fan translations, there is a legal way to purchase the raw version, which fans have outlined in this helpful document.
 Purchasing a story legally and using fan translations to help you understand them is a common way for people to consume untranslated stories while alleviating guilt about the dubious legality of the translations.
 It’s something to consider if you choose to go this route.